DevExpress/devextreme-documentation/concepts/05 Widgets/Box/10 Arrange and Align Items.md

     </script>
 </div>

 If the **Box** items do not occupy the entire **Box**, you can align them along and crosswise the specified **direction**.
-For this purpose, use the [align](/api-reference/10%20UI%20Widgets/dxBox/1%20Configuration/align.md '/Documentation/ApiReference/UI_Widgets/dxBox/Configuration/#align') and [crossAlign](/api-reference/10%20UI%20Widgets/dxBox/1%20Configuration/crossAlign.md '/Documentation/ApiReference/UI_Widgets/dxBox/Configuration/#crossAlign') options, respectively.
+For this purpose, use the [align](/api-reference/10%20UI%20Widgets/dxBox/1%20Configuration/align.md '/Documentation/ApiReference/UI_Widgets/dxBox/Configuration/#align') and [crossAlign](/api-reference/10%20UI%20Widgets/dxBox/1%20Configuration/crossAlign.md '/Documentation/ApiReference/UI_Widgets/dxBox/Configuration/#crossAlign') properties, respectively.

 ---